Live Oak, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Live Oak has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+Live Oak is divided between two school districts: Judson Independent School District and North East Independent School District.

+The NEISD portion of Live Oak is zoned to Royal Ridge Elementary School, White Middle School, and Roosevelt High School.